KQSF

-KELO-FM (101.9 MHz) is a radio station in Sioux Falls, South Dakota, airing a hot adult contemporary music format.
+KQSF (101.9 MHz) is a radio station in Sioux Falls, South Dakota, airing a hot adult contemporary music format.
 The station is owned by Midwest Communications.
 Its studios are located on South Phillips Avenue in Sioux Falls, while its transmitter is located near Colton.

 History

 The station signed on the air on May 5, 1990, as KTWB, and aired a country music format.
 Initially owned by Lee Axdahl, it would later be sold to Midcontinent Broadcasting.

 Backyard Broadcasting

 After a 52-year history in Sioux Falls radio, Midcontinent sold all of its stations, including KTWB, to Backyard Broadcasting of Baltimore in 2004.
 It marked the company's exit from broadcasting, after selling KELO-TV in 1996.

 Midwest Communications

 Backyard sold its seven Sioux Falls stations in 2012 to their present owner, Midwest Communications, in a $13.35 million transaction.